Offline Meta Learning of Exploration: OMRL and Off-Policy VariBAD

-For on-policy VariBAD, Proposition \ref{prop:bamdp} shows that the rewards and transitions in each trajectory can be seen as sampled from a distribution that \textbf{in expectation} is equal to $R^+$ and $P^+$, and therefore maximizing Eq.~\ref{eq:BRL_PG_Objective} is valid.\footnote{To further clarify, if we could calculate $R^{+}$, replacing all rewards in the trajectories with $R^{+}$ will result in a lower variance policy update, similar to expected SARSA \citep{van2009theoretical}. } However, off-policy RL does not take as input trajectories, but tuples of the form (state, action, reward, next state), where states and actions can be sampled \textbf{from any distribution}.
+\begin{proposition} Let $\tau=s_0,a_0,r_1,s_1\dots, r_H, s_H$ denote a random trajectory from a fixed history dependent policy $\pi$, generated according to the following process.
+First, MDP parameters $\mathcal{R},\mathcal{P}$ are drawn from the prior $p(\mathcal{R},\mathcal{P})$.
+Then, the state trajectory is generated according to $s_0\sim P_{init}$, $a_t\sim \pi(\cdot | s_0,a_0,r_1,\dots,s_t)$, $s_{t+1}\sim \mathcal{P}(\cdot|s_t,a_t)$ and $r_{t+1}\sim \mathcal{R}(s_t,a_t)$.
+Let $b_t$ denote the posterior belief at time t, $b_t = P(\mathcal{R},\mathcal{P} | s_0,a_0,r_1,\dots,s_t)$.
+Then \end{proposition} For on-policy VariBAD, Proposition \ref{prop:bamdp} shows that the rewards and transitions in each trajectory can be seen as sampled from a distribution that \textbf{in expectation} is equal to $R^+$ and $P^+$, and therefore maximizing Eq.~\ref{eq:BRL_PG_Objective} is valid.\footnote{To further clarify, if we could calculate $R^{+}$, replacing all rewards in the trajectories with $R^{+}$ will result in a lower variance policy update, similar to expected SARSA \citep{van2009theoretical}. } However, off-policy RL does not take as input trajectories, but tuples of the form $(s,a,r,s')\equiv(state, action, reward, next \ state)$, where states and actions can be sampled \textbf{from any distribution}.
 For an arbitrary distribution of augmented states, we must replace the rewards and transitions in our data with $R^+$ and $P^+$, which can be difficult to compute.
-Fortunately, Proposition \ref{prop:bamdp} shows that when collecting data as described above (by sampling complete trajectories), this is not necessary, as in expectation, the rewards and transitions are correctly sampled from the BAMDP.
+Fortunately, Proposition \ref{prop:bamdp} shows that when collecting data by sampling complete trajectories, this is not necessary, as in expectation, the rewards and transitions are correctly sampled from the BAMDP.
+In the following, we therefore focus on settings where data can be collected that way, for example, by collecting logs of RL agents trained on the different training tasks.